 Let’s take a closer look at how much protein in an egg there is, how much protein in an egg white there is and some other high-protein foods that you can easily add to your diet.

 How Much Protein In an Egg Is There?

 Protein is important for several aspects of health, including tissue repair, muscle growth, immune function and more.

 So how much protein in an egg is there?
-The specific amount can vary based on several different factors, including the size of the egg, but each egg typically contains between 5–8 grams of protein.
+The specific amount can vary based on several different factors, including the size of the egg, but each egg typically contains between five to eight grams of protein.

 Here’s how much protein is found in several different sizes of eggs:

 - Jumbo: 7.9 grams

 For reference, most people need between 0.8–1.2 grams of protein per kilogram of body weight.
 This means that someone that is 150 pounds, or 68 kilograms, for example, should aim to get in between 54–82 grams of protein per day.